 Vanja Milinković-Savić – Sebastian Walukiewicz, Guillermo Maripán, Saúl Coco, Borna Sosa – Valentino Lazaro, Karol Linetty, Cesare Casadei, Yann Karamoh – Nikola Vlašić, Che Adams.

-Defender Perr Schuurs, midfielder Adrien Tameze, and forwards Aliou Eiby N'Jie and Duván Zapata will miss the game due to injuries.
+Defender Perr Schuurs, midfielder Adrien Tameze, and forwards Aliou Aïby Ndiaye and Duván Zapata will miss out due to injuries.
 Defender Adam Masina is suspended.

 Milan

-In the previous round, Sérgio Conceição's team triumphed over Verona with a 1-0 home victory.
-Consequently, Milan extended their unbeaten run in the league to four matches (3 wins, 1 draw).
-The only match during this stretch where the club dropped points was against Inter – the team lost the lead in the final moments (1-1).
-In the standings, Milan has 41 points and sits in seventh place, just five points behind the top four.
+In the last round, Sergio Conceição's side defeated Verona 1-0 at home.
+As a result, Milan extended their unbeaten run in the league to four matches (3 wins, 1 draw).
+The only match in this stretch where they dropped points was against Inter – the team lost the lead in the closing stages (1-1).
+In the standings, Milan has 41 points and sits in seventh place, just five points away from the top four.

-- The team has not lost in 5 of their last 7 away Serie A matches (4 wins, 1 draw).
+- The team has not lost in 5 of their last 7 away matches in Serie A (4 wins, 1 draw).

-- The club scored exactly one or two goals in 10 of their last 12 away league games.
+- The club scored exactly one or two goals in 10 of their last 12 away league matches.

 - The number "2" appeared in the final scoreline in 8 of Milan's last 11 away Serie A matches.